jphall663/GWU_data_mining/03_regression/03_regression.md

 ## Section 03: Regression

-Regression is important because it is stable, interpretable and widely understood and accepted.
+Regression is important because it is stable, interpretable and widely understood and accepted, and easy to deploy.

 #### Class Materials